 In this article, we’re going to unmuddle things for you.
 We’ll start by breaking down each type of engagement and exploring their history.
 We’ll end by looking in more detail at how they overlap and how you, as a learning professional, can forge a path towards both learner engagement and employee engagement.

 Learner engagement is important for L&D professionals.
 It refers to how much attention your audience is giving your online learning content.

 It’s an idea L&D borrowed from the world of marketing.
 Marketers think about engagement in terms of attention.
 After all, they are very literally a great big bunch of attention seekers.

 Ever since the rise of social media, ‘engagement’ has become a common term.
 People now use it to describe how much attention they have managed to capture from their audience.
-Things like retweets, likes and comments are seen as ‘engagement’ with a person or brand.
+They view things like retweets, likes and comments as ‘engagement’ with a person or brand.

 Learner engagement is a specific type of audience engagement.
 Your audience is your learners and their engagement is how much of their attention your online learning has managed to capture.

 This graph from Google Ngram Viewer demonstrates how much a term is used over time.
 It scours books and articles to show the lifecycle of an idea.

 Here, you can see ‘learner engagement’ in green and ‘learning management system’ in turquoise.
 The two terms have followed a similar path, with ‘learner engagement’ tracking ‘learning management system’ a few years behind.